yumc-afk/SkyRL/skyrl-train/docs/examples/async.rst

                 self.generation_ack.clear()

 .. note::
-   **Flexible execution plans:** The underlying implementation of training and generation is unchanged, and only the training loop is modified to parallelize the two phases.
+   **Flexible execution plans:** The underlying implementation of training and generation is unchanged -- only the training loop is modified to parallelize the two phases.
 In general, SkyRL enables flexibile modifications to the execution plan simply by modifying the high-level training loop.

 Step 2: Create New Training Entrypoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Next we create a new training entrypoint ``main_async.py`` that uses the new trainer class.

-The new entrypoint (``AsyncPPOExp``) overrides a single method in the base entrypoint class (``BasePPOExp``) to use the new trainer class:
+The new entrypoint (``AsyncPPOExp``) overrides a single method (``get_trainer()``) in the base entrypoint class (``BasePPOExp``) that constructs the new trainer class:

 .. code-block:: python